oscarant/oscarant/README.md

 <!--* 💼  -->

 ### Cool info (or so what should be the cool info)
-* 💡 &nbsp;I like history and develop software solutions to make my life easier 😎
+* 💡 &nbsp;I like history and develop software solutions to make my life easier 😎 (Yes, I have an automated home)
 * 💀 I'm trying SO HARD to use more emojis in my daily life, as well as GIF and stickers.
 So my apologies if this page is emoji everload 🫠
-* 🌱 &nbsp;I'm on track for learning more about Backend Developing, and hopefully some day (Don't even know yet ☕️) learn front-end stuff
+* 🌱 &nbsp;I'm on track for learning more about Full Stack Development, specially extending my Backend stack and learning front-end stuff
-* ✍️ &nbsp;In my free time, I play some League of Legends to de-stress me (Yes, incredible, but it works for me 🙂).
-I also do some video editing in Premiere whem I'm feeling creative 🚂
+* ✍️ &nbsp;In my free time, I like to play videogames, specially City Builders such as Cities Skylines.
+I also do some video editing in Premiere when I'm feeling creative 🚂
 * 💬 &nbsp;Feel free to reach out to me for a cool unsual conversation, or just for some interesting discussion 😊
 * ⚡ Fun fact:&nbsp; I like aeronautics and airplanes enough to not get bored and find it interesting, but not enough to dedicate myself to it.
 Someday I aspire to be an RC aircraft pilot ✈️
 * ✉️ &nbsp;You can shoot me an email at oscarandrespacheco@gmail.com!
 I'll try to respond as soon as I can 📌